BAILEY'S SEAFOOD & GRILL

 Tuesday-Saturday: Lunch and Dinner; Sunday: Brunch

-Ema Haq's recently renovated Bailey's Seafood and Grill is adjacent to the casual Ema's Cafe and offers an array of South Louisiana and international fare.
+Ema Haq's renovated Bailey's Seafood and Grill is adjacent to the casual Ema's Cafe and offers an array of South Louisiana and international fare.
 At lunch time, go for the maple leaf duck salad with a cup of roasted tomato basil with crab.
 For dinner, go for the tandoori rack of lamb, topped with a mango chutney demi-glace.

 1508 W. Pinhook Road, Lafayette (Map) - 237-2860

 Monday-Friday: Lunch and Dinner; Saturday: Dinner

+Founded in 1978, the unassuming Guidry's Reef is now run by second and third generation Guidrys who ensure consistent and fresh goods.
 Focus on the fresh lump crab meat au gratin at Guidry's Reef or for purists, sauteed lump crab meat couldn't be simpler.
 Shrimp comes boiled or fried and there's soft-shell crab that's good on a platter and even better stuffed into a poboy.
 The seafood combination salad will lull your seafood cravings with its Louisiana crabmeat, crawfish and shrimp.
+The Homemade Bread Pudding with Pecan Praline Sauce is a sweet way to end your meal.

 LA FONDA RESTAURANTwww.lafonda1957.com